Five Ways for Sales Leaders to Stay Inspired

 Paul is the type of leader that can motivate the people around him to achieve extraordinary results.

 Let’s See How Paul’s Organizations Inspires Him

 Sales leaders are responsible for meeting company revenue targets, motivating their teams and ensuring customer satisfaction.
 Interestingly, most large organizations make it difficult for these people to make a difference.
-They burden sales leaders with support people who complicate decision making, put up roadblocks and prevent innovation.
-In fact, the decision making power shifts from these leaders to support positions that have little contact with the customers.
+They burden sales leaders with support from people who complicate decision-making, put up roadblocks and prevent innovation—the decision-making power shifts from these leaders to support positions with little contact with the customers.

-In Paul’s case, there are several non-performing sales reps on the team, whom Paul would love to fire.
-HR and legal mandate that these reps are put on a performance improvement program for at least 6 months.
-Paul knows that this will only continue to have a negative impact on sales performance.
+In Paul’s case, there are several non-performing sales reps on the team whom Paul would love to fire.
+HR and legal mandate that these reps are put on a performance improvement program for at least 6 months, and Paul knows that this will only continue to have a negative impact on sales performance.
 Despite Paul’s development of some innovative programs, Paul and his team routinely come up against bureaucracy and roadblocks.

 As a result, organizations inadvertently sap the enthusiasm and energy of their top leaders, leaving them frustrated, burnt out and ready to leave.

 Who does Paul share his frustrations with?
 Where does he go for inspiration?